 What is "reasonable" depends upon you, the instructor, and the course.

-For example, suppose the Computer Fraud and Abuse Act (CFAA) is important for the course, or the reader is in law school.
-Then the reader should spend that “reasonable" amount of time reading the actual statute.
-Zero minutes would not be "reasonable", because this type of learner needs to experience the statute, however painful that might be.
-Five minutes might be sufficient for a flavor, but perhaps an hour allows it to be better digested.
+For example, suppose the Computer Fraud and Abuse Act (CFAA) is important for the course, or suppose the reader is in law school with a higher learning expectation.
+The reader would start by reading how the text summarizes and quotes small portions of the CFAA.
+Then the reader would spend a “reasonable" amount of time reading the actual statute.
+Zero minutes would not be enough nor be "reasonable", because this type of learner needs to experience the statute, however painful that might be.
+Five minutes might be enough in some circumstances, but an hour or more might be warranted for others to properly learn it.

 Review study points